 There are various NCAA and Wisconsin Intercollegiate Athletic Conference rules that apply to how and when a coach can make contact with an individual prospect.
 A NCAA Division III coach can contact a prospect at any time during the recruiting process via telephone, mail, text or email during the process.
 A coach can also communicate with your parents, coaches or other representatives in the same manner.
 There is no limit on these types of "indirect" communication.

 SO CAN A COACH COME SEE ME PLAY?

-If you are junior in high school or younger, a coach is not permitted to visit with you or your parents in person at an off-campus location (such as a game or tournament).
+If you are sophomore in high school or younger, a coach is not permitted to visit with you or your parents in person at an off-campus location (such as a game or tournament).
 They may come see you play for evaluation purposes, but NCAA rules prohibit direct contact.

 WHEN CAN I COME MEET THE COACH AND VISIT THE UW OSHKOSH CAMPUS?

 Anytime after January 1 of your junior year of high school.
 WIAC member schools, however, have restrictions on what they may provide.
 It is not permitted to provide for or reimburse a prospect for travel expenses to and from a university.
 WIAC member schools also are limited to providing two complimentary meals to a prospect during an official visit.
 Meals may be provided to parents and/or guests accompanying the prospect.
 Finally, a prospect on an official visit may be provided lodging only in an on-campus dormitory.